abertrand13/terminalchat2/README.md

 Is it a hack?
 Yes, yes it is.

 ### Changelog
+- v2.0.2 - Messages sent out into the aether now wait for at least one person to read them before dying.
+Also code cleanup.
 - v2.0.1 - Added queuing of incoming messages, and user logging
 - v2.0.0 - Initial